ulhaq/ten-pin-bowling/readme.md

 1. Download the source code from this repository
 2. Enter the directory which contains all the folders and files
 3. Build a docker image from the Dockerfile: `docker build -t bowling .`
-4. Create a docker container from the image: `docker run -p 9000:9000 bowling`
+4. Create a docker container from the image: `docker run -p 9000:9000 --name dc_bowling bowling`
 5. Access the running app: `http://localhost:9000/`
+6. Run all the tests: `docker exec -it dc_bowling ./vendor/bin/phpunit`